THE IMPORTANCE OF DESIGN AND PLANNING

 DETERMINANTS OF QUALITY

 Input, processes, the environment and the way these are put together and manipulated (the Production System) are the determinants of quality.

 DETERMINING INPUT SPECIFICATIONS

-Input includes physical structures, facilities, machines, tools, raw material, human resource, information and ideas.
+Input includes physical facilities, machines, tools, raw material, human resource, information and ideas.
 Both quantity and quality of the input will affect the quality of the final product or service.
 Defining input characteristics and choosing them are essential tasks of the design process.

 Raw materials are chosen especially for their ability to impart certain desirable characteristics to the final product such as durability and aesthetics.
 Other considerations include availability, costs and compatibility with the technology used in the production system.
 In health care, safety is an essential feature of raw material such as drugs, fluids, sutures, implants etc. The infrastructure must complement the technology used and the layout of the processes.

 Human resource is probably the most important factor in determining whether quality standards are met.
 The knowledge, skills and attitude of workers need to be defined for specific tasks and these criteria are used when recruiting staff and for identifying their training needs.
 The value of data and information as an input cannot be overemphasized.